kenryuS/kenryuS/README.md

 - Hi, I’m @kenryuS
 - I’m using Ubuntu and Windows 10 for my work station
-- Java, JavaScript, and C#
+- I'm programming on Java, JavaScript, Python, and C#
 - I am currently working on the PI calculator using python and Qt.
-Take a look at [here!](https://github.com/users/kenryuS/projects/1)
+Take a look at [here](https://github.com/users/kenryuS/projects/1)!

 <!---
 kenryuS/kenryuS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.